Company Profile:

 Creative Handicrafts (Mumbai)

 Company Profile: Sasha is one of India's oldest and most well-known Fair Trade organizations.
-They work with numerous artisan groups across India, helping them with product development, quality control, and marketing their handicrafts, textiles, and natural products to global markets.
+They work with numerous artisan groups across India, helping them with product research, condition manage, and marketing their handicrafts, textiles, and natural items to global markets.
+I've found that Classification: Trader (They act as an exporter and marketer to various independent artisan groups and producers.
+While they support production, they don't own all the direct manufacturing units).
+And Earthworm (Bengaluru)

-Company Profile: Fabindia is a large retail chain in India known for its ethically sourced traditional crafts, textiles, garments, and organic products.
-They work directly with artisans and craft communities across rural India, providing design inputs, raw materials, and a market for their products.
+Company Profile: Fabindia is a substantial retail chain in India known to its ethically sourced traditional crafts, textiles, garments, and organic items.
+In my experience, They work immediately with artisans and craft communities across rural India, providing design inputs, raw materials, and a market to their items.
+Classification: Trader (They source items from a vast network of independent artisan groups and producers across India and sell them through their retail outlets.
+First they're not the direct manufacturers of all items).

 Enterprise Products